 Critiquing Capitalism Reading Group

 The Critiquing Capitalism Reading Group is for anyone who finds themselves scouring the Antiwork subreddit on Reddit, thinking about the roots of inequality, or wanting to learn more about how capitalism actually works as an economic system.
-We’ll begin with some short selections of Karl Marx’s writing and then consider how capitalism intersects with questions of race (racial capitalism), gender roles (social reproduction), and colonialism.
-We will also consider how this theory can be applied to literary analysis, and read some selections from Fredric Jameson’s seminal work, The Political Unconscious.
-This is a low stakes environment to chat and learn more about capitalism and the recommended readings.
+We’ll begin with some short selections of Karl Marx’s writing and then examine how capitalism intersects with questions of race (racial capitalism), gender roles (social reproduction), and colonialism, while also considering how this theory can be applied to literary analysis.
+This is a low-stakes environment to chat about the recommended readings and learn more about capitalism.
 Everyone is welcome (including those who are unfamiliar with Marxist theory) and we will begin the year by reviewing key terms to establish a helpful foundation.
+We are excited to be convened by graduate students from both the University of Toronto and York University this year and look forward to shared discussions across institutions.

 Contact: